Links on Android Authority may earn us a commission. Learn more.

 Chromebooks started as budget computers but have come to become versatile computing machines over time.
 You get Chromebooks at various prices today from nearly all the major PC manufacturers, including the biggest one — Lenovo.
 Lenovo Chromebook picks are scattered far and wide across multiple form factors and purposes.

 While they’re still not a complete replacement for Windows laptops and MacBooks, Chromebooks have come to offer a range of functionality and specifications.
 We’ve tried to cover the full range of options from Lenovo in our list — tablets, 2-in-1s, and a few traditional laptops.

 Here’s our rundown of the best Lenovo Chromebooks you can buy right now.

 Buying the best Lenovo Chromebook for your needs

 Chromebooks run Chrome OS — a Linux-based operating system made by Google that revolves around the Google Chrome browser.
-It started off as basically Chrome and its apps expanded into an operating system.
-However, over the years, the OS has become more capable and has come to support Linux apps, as well as Android apps.
+It started as Chrome, and its apps expanded into an operating system.
+However, the OS has become more capable over the years and has come to support Linux apps and Android apps.